Supporting Schools & LA's

 We offer:

-• Post-class personalised reporting & quarterly impact reporting via our Gaialytics platform
+• Gaialytics - Post-class personalised reporting for every learner & quarterly impact reporting including daily attendance monitoring & safeguarding.

-• We use our Gaialytics platform to track learner engagement, academic progress and wellbeing over time to create appropriate, personalised learning pathways in partnership with the school
+Our Gaialytics platform tracks learner engagement, academic progress and wellbeing over time to create appropriate, personalised learning pathways in partnership with the school

 besa BRITISH EDUCATIONAL SUPPLIERS ASSOCIATION